-Definitely Reckless because of the PHAT ending, however Kingdom is one of our heaviest so it’s nice to open a set with that.
+Definitely Reckless because of the PHAT ending, however, Kingdom is one of our heaviest so it’s nice to open a set with that.
 I also feel like these two songs defined our sound the most accurately.
 The best songs are the ones where you can just let yourself go and have fun whilst rockin’ out, and especially when the crowd is giving that energy back to you.

 Do you have any plans to play anywhere else in the UK outside of London and Southampton?

-We had sooo many huge gig plans lined up for this Easter and Summer, especially elsewhere along the south coast like Bournemouth and Portsmouth, but then the corona virus came crashing everyone’s plans.
-We had one lined up with HotVox who hosted the New Blood competition to play for Isle of Wight but that’s going to be an online session soon.
+We had sooo many huge gig plans lined up for this Easter and Summer, especially elsewhere along the south coast like Bournemouth and Portsmouth, but then the coronavirus came crashing everyone’s plans.
+We had one lined up with HotVox who hosted the New Blood competition to play for the Isle of Wight but that’s going to be an online session soon.
 We haven’t got anything planned for outside of the UK though…. yet…

 Who are some of your favourite bands and artists in the London and Southampton music scenes?

 There are so many that are thriving right now who really deserve it!
-The Pill are another all girl punk band from the Isle of Wight who are suuuper cool, we really admire FES from Peterborough and their songwriting approaches and techniques, Estrons, Dream Wife, and VUKOVI are some of our favs at the moment.
+The Pill are another all-girl punk band from the Isle of Wight who are suuuper cool, we really admire FES from Peterborough and their songwriting approaches and techniques, Estrons, Dream Wife, and VUKOVI are some of our favs at the moment.
 We take a lot of inspirations from other female rockers out there, it’s important to support your own.
 We all came together from loving bands like Paramore and Wolf Alice and it’s so fulfilling seeing so many great rock bands emerging.

 What advice would you give young women looking to get into music and performing?

 Girls.
 Just do it! start a band! write some songs!!
 Get your feelings out and don’t let people tell you what you can and can’t do – the world has no obligation to make sense of you, do what you want with it.
-There is no better feeling that creating your own music, and performing it in front of people.
+There is no better feeling than creating your own music and performing it in front of people.
 Take any opportunity and create whatever makes you feel good, there is no limit and there are no rules.

 Do you have any releases planned for the near future?

-We have 2 more singles to release in 2020 so that’ll be cool and we’re really excited for that.
+We have 2 more singles to release in 2020 so that’ll be cool and we’re really excited about that.
 We also have new material to record at the end of the year.
 We’ve got some amazing ideas for the Reckless (Moan for Me) music video that was about to be shot when COVID-19 came along, but it’s first on our list when we can get out there and do it all again!